jankoabel/jankoabel/README.md

 ﻿# Hi there! 👋

-I'm Abrham Wube, a passionate software engineer dedicated to crafting exceptional software solutions.
+I'm Janko Abel, a passionate software engineer dedicated to crafting exceptional software solutions.
 Welcome to my GitHub profile!
 Here's a glimpse of my journey so far:

 ## Skills